link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/consensus-protocol.md

 #### Loss Of Quorum

-What if the cluster splits into **two equal partitions** (e.g., one node each)?
+What if the cluster splits into **equal partitions** (e.g., one node each)?
-In that case, none of them can achieve majority—resulting in **total unavailability** for writes.
+In that case, none of them can achieve majority, resulting in **total unavailability** for writes.
 This situation is known as **Loss Of Quorum**.

 ```d2